misterblack1/zenith_zt1/README.md

 8 N/C         |
 9 Red --------+
 ```
-Fuse is inside the PSU, and you must hammer it to open it.
+Fuse is inside the PSU, and you must hammer the PSU case around the seam to open it.
+This is slightly destructive.

 Current draw on 15VAC is about 850ma while running.
 Forms ~12VDC after bridge rectifier inside terminal.